anyscale/templates/templates/intro-services/README.md

 **⏱️ Time to complete**: 5 min (15 on GCP)

-This tutorial shows you how to:
+This example shows you how to:
 1. Develop a simple Ray Serve app in a workspace.
 2. Deploy the app to production as an Anyscale Service.
 3. Monitor the production app.
 4. Configure service scaling.

-**Note**: This tutorial runs in a workspace.
-See `Intro to Workspaces` before running this tutorial.
+**Note**: This example runs in a workspace.
+See [Intro to Workspaces](https://docs.endpoints.anyscale.com/preview/) before running this example.

 ## Develop an app in a workspace